swengr-janan/project-strays/README.md

 # What is Project Strays?

-It is a limited edition NFT collection with instrinic value and utility that aims to help stray dogs here (but not limited to) in the Philippines.
+It is a limited edition NFT collection with intrinsic value and utility that aims to help stray dogs here (but not limited to) in the Philippines.

 # Total Supply
 3,333 free-ranging urban dogs